 Excavated into a hillside to preserve views throughout the scenic campus, the auditorium for Epic Systems Corporation extends 74 feet underground and is covered by a six acre green roof with vertical glazing for daylight.

-We are providing structural design services for Kingdom Tower, which will become the world’s tallest building at more than 1,000 meters.
+We are providing structural design services for Jeddah Tower, which will be the first man-made structure to reach 1 kilometer in height.

 From determining the cause of structural failures